5 Unforgettable Days on the French Riviera

 As major Italophiles, it felt weird to be so close and not visit, but if you want to tack on a visit to Ventimiglia or San Remo, you totally can.

 Menton is a quaint little city known for lemon production.
 It’s a good introduction to the region in that it’s your first taste of the typical pace and architectural trends you’ll see.
-While Menton wasn’t our favorite place by a long shot, it’s well-worth a visit paired with Monaco.
-You likely can see all the sights in a few hours.
+You likely can see all the sights in a few hours, and like anywhere on the Riviera, it’s gorgeous.

 Here are our recommendations: